In this post

-The heads adapter simply snaps-in and does not have a clear “click” to confirm that it is already inserted correctly.
-And in the same way, extracting it can take some work.
-I really don't get any reason why the case could not hold the gun with such accessory mounted.
+The head adapter is simply snapped in and does not have a clear "click" to confirm that it is already inserted correctly.
+And likewise, removing it can take some work.
+I really don't see any reason why the case couldn't hold the pistol head with that accessory mounted.

 As for the accessories, they are presented inside a small sachet.
 They are made entirely of silicone and are very easy to attach to the adapter.
 They also have very varied shapes that adapt well to different parts of the body and depending on the type of massage we want to perform.

 Not only are they easy to assemble, when it comes to receiving the massage they are also extremely comfortable because they have the right hardness without being excessively crusher.
 It is not a hard plastic but has a certain adaptive capacity.

 The manual is quite explanatory about what each accessory is for.
 Indicates in which muscle groups are appropriate and the recommended speed for treatment.